-There are ways to save some cash, too.
+There are ways to save some cash, as well.
 Signing up with our exclusive deal adds three free months to the annual ExpressVPN subscription, giving you 15 months of service for an effective $6.67 per month.

-Decide to sign up and you'll find a wide range of payment methods, including cards, PayPal, Bitcoin, and a host of other players (AliPay, Yandex Money, WebMoney and more.)
+If you decide to sign up you'll discover a wide range of payment methods, including cards, PayPal, Bitcoin, and a host of other players (AliPay, Yandex Money, WebMoney and more).

 If you're not quite convinced, installing the Android or iOS app gets you a 7-day trial.
 And even after handing over your cash, ExpressVPN's 30-day money-back guarantee allows you to safely check out the service for yourself.

 If you decide you want to cancel, it's also very straightforward.
-There are no small-print clauses to catch you out (no refund if you've logged on more than x times, or used more than y GB of bandwidth.)
+There are no small print clauses to catch you out, and you don't have to justify your decision to the company.
 You can use the service, in full, for 30 days, and if you're unhappy, or you simply change your mind, just tell ExpressVPN and you'll get your money back.
 That has to be a reassuring sign of just how confident ExpressVPN is in its service.

-Every VPN claims to offer complete privacy, but drill down to the detail and there's often very little substance to back this up.
-ExpressVPN is refreshingly different, because the company doesn't just tell you how great it is, it also has an impressively lengthy list of features to help justify every word.
+Every VPN claims to offer complete privacy, but drill down to the details and there's often very little substance to back this up.
+ExpressVPN is refreshingly different, because the company doesn't just tell you how great it is – it also has an impressively lengthy list of features to help justify every word.